Skip to content

 docker: Error response from daemon: error while creating mount source path ... permission denied.

-This is issue is caused when the docker user has no rights on the mounted drive.
+This issue is caused when the docker user has no rights on the mounted drive.

 Some containers like mariadb for the configdb or portainer need a bind-mount to persistently save their data.
 To fix this issue for these containers please make sure to use a directory where the root user has access.
 By default most compose files use the directory of the microservice/deployment stack is used.
 You can change the mount location directly in the compose file under volumes.